 Roofs from a Seller’s Point of View

-There really is no easy way our for a seller when the roof needs repair or replacement.
-Nobody want’s to put down $5,000, $10,000 or more on a roofing job without some assurances of a return on that investment.
+There is no easy way for a seller when the roof needs repair or replacement.
+Nobody wants to put down $5,000, $10,000, or more on a roofing job without some assurance of a return on that investment.
 But the real question is, what constitutes an ROI?

 So without a new roof, you may not be able to sell your house at all.